Manuel Ponce: Notes about the works

 An important group of Ponce's works were previously unknown to the public, as self-proclaimed heir Carlos Vázquez, a Mexican piano performer and educator who studied with Ponce, kept most of the original manuscripts in his possession.
 Most of them were finally donated to the National School of Music (UNAM) in Mexico City, as an analytic catalogue of his works could still be published.

 Additionally, Vazquez donated parts of Ponce's belongings to the Manuel M. Ponce Museum in Zacatecas.
-Unfortunately, Vazquez passed away a few months before the opening of the museum.
+Unfortunately, Vazquez died a few months before the opening of the museum.

 One of Ponce's melodies still heard today in various arrangements is "Estrellita" (1912).